lopar6/school-work/README.md

 ### This is a repository to save and showcase projects done for school.
 This Repository does not hold every course I have taken, nor does it hold every project I have done.
 These are some of the projects I have worked on over the course of my education, organized by the course they were for.
 I have also listed out the computer science courses I have taken with a short description.

+## CS320 -
+The focus of this course was ensuring quality by throughly testing software.
+A major focus was writing proper unit tests that adequately determine if the code meets the requirements.
+Other testing methods like integration testing, end-to-end testing and many more also covered.

+### Services Testing
+In this project I wrote a few services and tests for those services.
+The tests ensured that the services met the requirments, were technically sound, and efficient.

-## CS305 Software Securtiy
+## CS305 - Software Securtiy
 In this course we focused on essential securtiy considerations when building and maintaining software.
 The primary focus was on building secure web applications that utilized modern methods of encryption, security layers, and good software practices.

 ### Vulnerability Assessment Report
 The vulnerability assessment project was a project where we utilized static testing in the form of dependency test, as well as reviewing the code to determine any vulnerablities present.
+The end result of was a report that outlines potental problems with the code, and how these problems may be resolved.

 ## MAT350 Applied Linear Algebra
 This course's focus was linear algebra and matrices using MATLAB.
 Topics include systems of linear equations, linear independence, matrices of linear transformations, matrix algebra, determinants, vector spaces, eigenvalues and eigenvectors.
 I then utilized these concepts and skills to model a selection of applied mathematics problems in business, science, computer science and economics.